Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 #### sudo

-`sudo` stand for "super-user do", and it's required at times where elevated permissions are required.
+`sudo` stand for "super-user do," and it's required at times where elevated permissions are required.
 This may be when you're dealing with system configurations or programs that need access to possibly sensitive information, so your password will be required to allow it to make changes.
 This is sometimes a good thing, but you should definitely not just start using it whenever a program isn't working in a way